Indian rhinoceros: Taxonomy

 Rhinoceros unicornis was the scientific name used by Carl Linnaeus in 1758 who described a rhinoceros with one horn.
 As type locality, he indicated Africa and India.
+He described two species in India, the other being Rhinoceros bicornis, and stated that the Indian species had two horns, while the African species had only one.

-The Indian rhinoceros is monotypic.
+The Indian rhinoceros is a single species.
 Several specimens were described since the end of the 18th century under different scientific names, which are all considered synonyms of Rhinoceros unicornis today: